Evolution of Indian Fusion Dance

-The classical-folk-fusion dance is a perception of the 19th and 20th century.
+The classical-folk fusion dance is a perception of the 19th and 20th century.
 Indian Fusion Dance was first initiated in Bengal by the great Indian poet-philosopher Rabindranath Tagore.
 Dance suffered a lot of decline during the British rule and this motivated Tagore to revive the art form.
-As developed by the great poet, fusion dance is a style that synthesizes together the elements from different Indian classical dances and folk dances..
+As developed by the great poet, Indian Fusion Dance is a style that synthesizes together the elements from different Indian classical dances and folk dances.
 The century long development of dance as an art-form initiated fusion dance to be a popular vocation or entertaining mode.
 The classical-folk fusion style became accepted as it was enthusiastically appreciated by audiences in India and across the world.
+The classical-folk fusion was further expanded in the 1970s and 80s with the addition of elements of Western Ballet and modern dance.

-The grand history of tradition of Indian Dance traces down the contribution of Pandit Uday Shankar who is regarded as the Father of Modern Dance.
+The grand history of tradition of Indian Fusion Dance traces down the contribution of Pandit Uday Shankar who is regarded as the “Father of Modern Dance”.
 He was one of the dancers who have taken Indian Fusion Dance to newer heights.
-This well-known dancer made fusion dance a combination of classical and folk music as well as martial arts and received much encouragement from Tagore.
-In later years Fusion dance saw progressive changes with the contribution of eminent fusion style dancers Mamata Shankar, Shanti Bose as well as Manjusri Chaki Sarkar.
-The classical- folk fusion was further expanded in the 1970s and 80s with the addition of elements of Western Ballet and modern dance.
-It is from the fusion dance the genre of Navanritya or `new dance` arrived in the panorama of dancing.
+This well-known dancer made “Indian Fusion Dance” a combination of classical and folk music as well as martial arts and received much encouragement from Rabindranath Tagore.
+In later years, Indian Fusion Dance saw progressive changes with the contribution of eminent fusion style with dancers like Mamata Shankar, Shanti Bose as well as Manjushri Chaki Sarkar.
+It is from the Indian Fusion Dance the genre of “Navanritya” or “New Dance” arrived in the panorama of dancing.